Science

 • Planning involves teachers creating engaging lessons, involving high-quality resources to aid understanding of conceptual knowledge.
 Teachers use precise questioning in class to test conceptual knowledge and skills, and assess children regularly to identify those children with gaps in learning, so that all children keep up.

-• Through our planning, we involve problem solving opportunities that allow children to find out for themselves.
+• Through our planning, we include problem solving opportunities that allow children to find out for themselves.
 Children are encouraged to ask their own questions and be given opportunities to use their scientific skills and research to discover the answers.
 This curiosity is celebrated within the classroom.

 • We build upon the learning and skill development of the previous years.
 The use of carefully planned and evaluated knowledge organisers ensures progress and makes sure that prior learning is both recognised and built upon.
 Even if a topic has not been explicitly taught before, any prior learning, including the children’s personal life experiences, is taken into account.